-We are excited to offer our patients some of the most advanced ways to diagnose and treat brain and spinal tumors, such as:
+We offer some of the most advanced ways to diagnose and treat brain and spinal tumors, such as:

-Stereotactic Radiosurgery – This knife-free type of surgery effectively treats certain brain and spine tumors without harming sensitive parts of the nervous system.
+Stereotactic Radiosurgery – This minimally invasive surgery effectively treats certain brain and spine tumors, without harming sensitive parts of the nervous system.

 Image-Guided/Computer-Assisted Surgery – This sophisticated surgical technique gives us highly detailed, 3D views of the brain and spine allowing us to operate with greater precision and less invasiveness.

 Diagnostic Neuroradiology – Using imaging tools like our 64-slice CT scanner, 3T MRI Scanner, and functional MRI (fMRI), we can pinpoint neurological abnormalities and potential impacts to key brain functionality in a matter of seconds.

 The transdisciplinary program includes a Nurse Navigator who provides you and your family support, information, and resources over the course of your treatment.